Steps to Chemical Cleaning of Cooling Towers

 Scalebreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses, and damage vital components.

 The fourth edition of our series, Cleaning With ScaleBreak®, features the steps for cleaning cooling towers with ScaleBreak.

 When cleaning cooling towers, you will first need to visit our calculation tool at https://www.goodway.com/resources/calculators#!/cooling-tower, so you know the proper amount of ScaleBreak needed and how long to perform the circulation.
 The information in the calculation tool allows you to adjust the amount based on the thickness of scale specific to your tower system.
 Please keep in mind that when cleaning a cooling tower, you are also cleaning (the load).
 This is the equipment that the tower is cooling.

 - Turn off all water treatment chemicals, pH & conductivity meters.
-Once the ScaleBreak is added to the basin, it will give false readings to these devices and in turn, they will try to make corrections to the system.
+Once the ScaleBreak is added to the basin, it will give false readings to these devices, and in turn, they will try to make corrections to the system.
 You do not want a blow-down of the system initiated where the ScaleBreak will be needlessly purged out.
-It is equally important to also shut off or disconnect any non-chemical systems, especially alternating high frequency electric types as leaving this technology on can cause unintended damage to the unit during a cleaning.
+It is equally important to shut off or disconnect any non-chemical systems, especially alternating high-frequency electric types, as leaving this technology can cause unintended damage to the unit during cleaning.

 - Close the make-up water valve to the basin.

 - If possible, lower the water volume of the basin, but be cautious that you avoid cavitation of the pump.
 This action will minimize the dilution level of your ScaleBreak once in the system and allow it to dissolve the scale deposits faster.

-- If the basin contains loose scale or debris, it is a good practice to remove it prior to a descaling.
-This can be accommodated by utilizing our Cooling Tower Vacuum (CTV) so the ScaleBreak is not needlessly wasted on these deposits.
+- If the basin contains loose scale or debris, it is good to remove it before a descaling.
+This can be accommodated by utilizing our Cooling Tower Vacuum (CTV), so the ScaleBreak is not needlessly wasted on these deposits.

 - If possible, turn off the fan during the duration of your cleaning.
 It is possible that the foam generated as a result of the ScaleBreak dissolving the scale could be sucked up and blown out the top.